Kei Okami: Medical career

-After returning to Japan, Kei Okami also worked at the Jikei Hospital (now the Jikei University School of Medicine hospital) at the invitation of Takaki Kanehiro.
-She resigned because the Emperor, Meiji, refused her care because she was female.
-Then, she opened her own clinic, operating out of her home in Akasaka Tameike, Minato.
-Kei Okami worked in gynecology and also treated tuberculosis patients.
+After returning to Japan, Kei Okami worked at Jikei Hospital (now the Jikei University School of Medicine hospital) at the invitation of Takaki Kanehiro.
+Some accounts report that she resigned after encountering gender-based restrictions in patient access, including the refusal of high-profile patients to be treated by a female physician.
+She subsequently opened her own clinic, operating out of her home in Akasaka Tameike, Minato.
+Okami worked primarily in gynecology and also treated patient with tuberculosis, reflecting common public health concerns of the period in Japan.
+Okami is reported to have established a small tuberculosis care facility, sometimes referred to Eisei-En sanitarium.

-Later, she closed the practice, and served as the vice-principal of Shoei Girls' school (a predecessor of the Shoei Girls' Junior and Senior High School), which was founded by her brother-in-law Kiyomune.
-In 1897, she opened a small hospital for sick women in partnership with a friend, Mrs. True.
-She also established a school of nursing in the same premises.
-The hospital closed after nine years, as there were very few patients, mostly limited to foreign female preachers.
-Subsequently, she retired due to breast cancer.
-A devout Christian, she participated in missionary work in Japan, as well as teaching anatomy to nurses in one of Japan's largest hospitals.
+Later, she closed her private practice and served as the vice-principal of Shoei Girls' school (a predecessor of the Shoei Girls' Junior and Senior High School) which was founded by her brother-in-law Kiyomune where she taught anatomy to nurses in a major hospital.
+In 1897, she opened a small hospital for women in partnership with a friend, Mrs. True, and also established a school of nursing in the same location.
+The hospital closed after approximately nine years, due to a limited number of patients, which largely consisted of foreign female missionaries.

+Okami later retired due to breast cancer.
+A devout Christian, she participated in missionary work in Japan and taught anatomy to nurses in one of Japan's major hospitals.